 Genetic disorders testing

-Genetic disorders are those that are passed from the DNA of one or two parents.
+Genetic disorders are those that are passed down in the DNA of one or both parents.
 Many genetic disorders are immediately evident at birth, while others only become evident later on.
-Most genetic disorders rely on recessive genes and therefore require both parents to be carriers.
+Most genetic disorders are due to changes in recessive genes and therefore require both parents to be carriers in order for the disease to appear in their children.

-Testing for genetic disorders with HealthLabs can serve either to diagnose the illness or to determine whether someone is a carrier for it.
+Testing for genetic disorders with HealthLabs can serve either to diagnose the illness or to determine whether someone is a carrier for it and at risk of passing it to future children.

 Vitamin and nutritional testing

-Vitamin and nutritional tests from HealthLabs measure the presence and amount of specific vitamins or nutrients, both in urine and blood.
-They are often used to help diagnose nutritional problems, malabsorption disorders, or renal disorders.
+Vitamin and nutritional tests from HealthLabs measure the amounts of specific vitamins and nutrients, in both urine and blood.
+People often use these tests to help diagnose nutritional problems, malabsorption disorders, or renal disorders.
 People on certain medications or special diets often have a higher risk of developing specific nutritional deficiencies.

 - Vitamin B12 – $35